runerasmussen/google-photos-upload/README.md

 6. Recover Storage: Open [Google Photos Settings website](https://photos.google.com/settings) and Click 'Recover Storage' (will downgrade ALL your photos from Original down to High Quality)

+For troubleshooting look at the log file found in log/google-photos-upload.log

 # Developers
 TODO: Guide users through getting the code up and running on their own system.